Scientists Find Surprising Age-Related Protein Waves In Blood

 Tanaka says new technology that allows scientists to identify many proteins simultaneously is accelerating this research dramatically.

-"One of the great things about these advancement in technology is it's becoming a lot cheaper to measure a lot of these molecules," she says, "so bigger studies and more studies can assess the same proteins."
+"One of the great things about these advancements in technology is it's becoming a lot cheaper to measure a lot of these molecules," she says, "so bigger studies and more studies can assess the same proteins."

 That means discoveries in one lab can be validated elsewhere.
 But it's also the case that there is a vast sea of blood proteins and other constituents yet to explore, any of which may be involved in health and disease.